AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include picture.html img="step2" ext="png" alt="Styled navbar-container element" %}
+{% include picture.html img="step2.png" alt="Styled navbar-container element" %}

 As I mentioned earlier, this is simply a flex container.
 We use `justify-content: space-between` to position the home link and hamburger icon on opposite ends of the navbar.
 But right now, it's positioning all three children: the home link, the hamburger button, and the navigation links themselves; we'll fix this shortly.